2014 World Monuments Watch

 The Chinati Foundation is a contemporary art museum located at the site of the former Fort D.A.
 Russell in Marfa, Texas, a small desert town near the Mexico-United States border.
-Chinati was the creation of artist Donald Judd (1928–1994), who transformed many of the abandoned buildings of the site with the vision of creating permanent installations of his own work and the work of John Chamberlain (1927–2011) and Dan Flavin (1933–1996).
+Chinati was the creation of artist Donald Judd (1928–1994), who transformed many of its abandoned buildings with the vision of creating permanent installations of his own work and that of John Chamberlain (1927–2011) and Dan Flavin (1933–1996).
 The site had been used as a military base throughout the first half of the twentieth century, but it closed in 1949 after serving as a prisoner-of-war camp during World War II.
-The land was returned to the city of Marfa, and some of the former military buildings were reused, while others were allowed to deteriorate.
-Judd began to work at
+The land was returned to the city of Marfa, and some of the former military buildings were reused while others were allowed to deteriorate.